ChoGGi/SurvivingMars_CheatMods/Map Locations/README.md

 ## Do not use Tech Variety or Chaos Theory game rules! (they change the breakthrough order)

+## The same goes for using the No Below and Beyond/No Terraforming game rules!

 Only shows first 13 breakthroughs: Anything higher than that isn't guaranteed.